Technical Insights

 Without white ink

-Spot varnish needs to be produced through screen printing, which needs to add another process after printing.
-But UV printing provides clear ink.
-The printer can print clear ink immediately after printing the graphics.
-The clear ink can be added onto the whole surface, or just a portion and achieve the effect of spot varnish.
+Traditionally, spot varnish needs to be produced through screen printing, which requires an additional process after printing.
+But UV printing provides clear varnish ink that can be applied immediately after printing the graphics in a single pass.
+The varnish can be added to the whole surface for full protection, or selectively applied to create spot varnish effects—adding dimension, texture, and visual interest to your prints.

 Without clear ink